MarekJulien/MouseManager/README.md

 MouseManager
-A simple Java-File that allows you to view the XY-position and RGB color value of the pixel below youre mose pointer.
+is a simple Java-File that allows you to view the XY-position and RGB color value of the pixel below youre mose pointer.

 How to use:
 1: Install JDK